keeakita/iotmoist/README.md

 # IoT Moist

-The server software for an Internet of Things Humidifier written in Nim with Jester.
+The server software for an Internet of Things Humidifier written in Ruby with Sinatra.

 ## What